 Packet sniffing has many legitimate uses.
 Network engineers can use it to diagnose and troubleshoot network problems or to gather statistics about the performance of a given network.
 With the right privileges, it also gives them a detailed view of how devices connected to a network are communicating with each other, and so is invaluable when it comes to setting up strong security and encryption protocols in corporate environments.

 However, Packet Sniffing also has less innocent uses.
 Because the technique is such a powerful way of accessing network traffic, including sensitive and confidential data, it has also become part of the hacker’s standard toolkit.

-Packet Sniffers are the tools or packet sniffing software used to perform packet sniffing.
+Packet Sniffers, also known as a packet analyzer, are the tools used to perform packet sniffing.
 The two types of packet sniffers are; filtered and unfiltered, where filtered is the one where only specific data packets are collected leaving out some information and the unfiltered being where all the data packets are collected.

-The best way to prevent your packets being intercepted is to use a Virtual Private Network (VPN).
-VPNs work by creating an encrypted ‘tunnel' between your devices and the websites you visit.
+A Virtual Private Network (VPN) works in a similar way.
+VPNs work by creating an encrypted ‘tunnel' between your computer network and the websites you visit.
 The best VPNs use military-grade encryption protocols that ensure that no-one, not even the government, can read the packets you send and receive.